cbogart/discoursedb-model/README.md

 ### Spring Service Components
 Spring Service Components offer provide a higher level of abstractio for repository access.
 Rather than directly manipulating entities using the CRUD and custom repository methods, Services encapsulate whole processes and further allow to perform additional consistency and validity checks.

-The following example shows how a service-level method that operates on multiple repositories.
+The following example shows how to use a service-level method that operates on multiple repositories.

 ```java
 @Autowired